 Much has changed since the turn of the century, and we can see new patterns emerging.
 Hope has become a loaded term, recently.
 Just for the record, VJ Um Amel (Arabic for "Mother of Hope") came into being before Obama's hope campaign!
-In literature, hope dates back to the Greeks and Pandora's box.
+In literature, hope dates back to Greek classical antiquity/Hellenic times and Pandora's box.
 As the character Femme Bot says in Call 2 Presence, “Modern feminists have interpreted Pandora's jar, to represent the female womb.
 That the jar releases myriad evils upon the earth suggests the culture's unease with friendly female sexuality.
 Pandora's jar originally contained winged souls.”
-From my perspective, the recent political movements in the Middle East and North Africa have taken on a feminist twist and now hope is somehow linked back to the womb, winged souls, and the seeds of creations.
+From my perspective, the recent resistant political movements in the Middle East and North Africa have taken on a feminist twist and now hope is somehow linked back to the womb, winged souls, and the seeds of creations.
 I have yet to map it out, but I do see a feminist praxis at work here.

 I think much of it comes down to intention and methodology.
 In working collectively, there can be some ambiguity between collaboration and appropriation.
 And sometimes appropriation is intentional and meant to be subversive.
 When work is remixed with the intention to be in conversation with it, it is similar to the way in which we write papers and cite other texts within them.
 And this may be because I think of VJing as a critical research methodology.
 An interdisciplinary approach that incorporates an art and design research methodology, it offers a transformative practice to understanding the nature of blogs, social networking sites, Twitter feeds, YouTube, among other forms of digital culture, and how these new media platforms engage with and affect us.

 TIME// I simply do not see time as linear.
-In my world, it is a lot of work to force a linear narrative.
+In my world, it is a lot of work to force a linearity.
 In conversation, I often respond with not one, but several possible avenues of thought—divergent thinking.
 So simultaneity is natural for me.
 I sleep weird hours, if at all, and am online UTC (computer time) rather than (PST) Pacific Coast Time where I live.
 The man-made clock is something I resist.

 SPACE// As for the role of distance in narrative making, I think of Edward Said and how the experience of the exile, emigrant, and traveler was a central theme in his work.
 Occupying an “in between” space, straddling two cultures rather than being grounded in one, Said learned to develop a “double-vision”—the ability to see each of his cultures both from the inside and the outside.
 The insider's and the outsider's are two different ways of knowing.
 Indeed, seeing from a distance sometimes provides a perspective you can't get from the close-up view with its subjective angle.

-BODY// I use a maternal connection to reflect a larger idea of the creative act and its transformative nature—which also applies to the sequence of making one clip, video, sound byte or text begin and become another.
+BODY// I use corpus to reflect a larger idea of the creative act and its transformative nature—which also applies to the sequence of making one clip, video, sound byte or text begin and become another.
 Through a daily yoga practice, I have learned to emphasize alignment and the inner directional action and movement also known as vinyasa krama.
 Krama refers “to the effective sequence of actions” and vinyasa means “to place in a special way.”

-At a time when "Arab" is misunderstood in many parts of the world, an emergent twenty-first century public is publishing and producing copious amounts of media on the region in digital form.
+At a time when Arab is misunderstood in many parts of the world, an emergent twenty-first century public is publishing and producing copious amounts of media on the region in digital form.
 I work to bypass the notion of the critic as an authority who controls narrative, and to create a new role in the transnational Arab community that resonates with web culture and to function as critic, curator, and artist all at the same time.
 This cyber conscious, digital art practice allows me to shift between roles in VJ Um Amel and other technoscapes occupying these subjectivities simultaneously.